identity-box/identity-box/workspaces/idservice/README.md

 $ serviceUrl=http://localhost:3000 ./index.js
 ```

-The command above applies when you run idservice out of the monorepo itself.
+The command above applies when you run IdService out of the monorepo itself.
 If
 you follow the standard installation, please follow the instructions below.

 > Please, make sure you use your own unique telepath channel when your queuing service